Harry Legge-Bourke

-Major Sir Edward Alexander Henry Legge-Bourke (16 May 1914 – 21 May 1973) was a British Conservative politician, and a Member of Parliament for Isle of Ely from 1945 until his death in 1973.
+Edward Alexander Henry Legge-Bourke (16 May 1914 – 21 May 1973) was a British Conservative politician, and a Member of Parliament for Isle of Ely from 1945 until his death in 1973.

 Early life

-Legge-Bourke was born as the only child of Lt.
-Nigel Walter Legge-Bourke (1889–1914), who was killed in action in World War I in October 1914, and Lady Victoria Alexandrina Wynn-Carington (1892–1966).
-Through his paternal grandfather, soldier and courtier Henry Legge, he was a great-grandson of the 5th Earl of Dartmouth.
-His maternal grandfather was the Marquess of Lincolnshire, and his maternal grandmother, the Hon.
-Cecilia Margaret née Harbord, was the daughter of the 5th Baron Suffield.
+Legge-Bourke was born as the only child of Walter Legge-Bourke (1889–1914), who was killed in action in World War I in October 1914, and Victoria Alexandrina Wynn-Carington.

 He served alongside Jock Colville (his half–second cousin (Note: Both were great-grandsons of Robert Carrington, 2nd Baron Carrington.)) as a Page of Honour from 1926.
 Educated at Eton College and the Royal Military College, Sandhurst, Legge-Bourke was commissioned into the Royal Horse Guards in 1934.
 He served there throughout the World War II, rising to the rank of major.
 In 1941, he was liaison officer, GHQ, British Forces in Greece, and served with the 7th Armoured Division at El Alamein.

 Politics

 Legge-Bourke was elected Member of Parliament for the Isle of Ely in 1945 as a member of the Conservative Party.
 His gain from the Liberal incumbent, James de Rothschild, was one of the few Conservative gains of the election.
-In 1954 he resigned his membership of the official Conservative party and sat as an independent conservative member for a period.
-In 1960 he was invested as a KBE.
+In 1954, he resigned his membership of the official Conservative party and sat as an independent conservative member for a period.
+In 1960, he was invested as a KBE.
 As an East Anglian representative, he was particularly interested in land drainage and was vice-President of the Association of Drainage Authorities.
 A popular local MP (he was made a Freeman by Wisbech Municipal Borough in 1973), he instructed Prime Minister Clement Attlee to "Change the bloody record" as he threw a coin at him – an incident which had him briefly debarred from the Commons.
 As an MP, Legge-Bourke was a vocal supporter of the Palestinian and Arab cause, describing Zionism as "a menace to world peace" and referring to the establishment of the state of Israel as "an act of aggression on those who lived in Palestine."
 Legge-Bourke chaired the 1922 Committee of Conservative backbenchers from 1970 to 1972, when he resigned due to poor health.

 Family

-Legge-Bourke married Catherine Jean Grant (1917–2007), daughter of Colonel Sir Arthur Grant of Monymusk, 10th Bt, and Evelyn Alice Lindsay Wood.
-They had three children:
+Legge-Bourke married Catherine Jean Grant, daughter of Grant baronets and Evelyn Alice Lindsay Wood.
+They had three children.